JAlcocerT/JAlcocerT/content/blog/ai-n8n.md

 There are also pre-built templates and community workflows on n8n.io that integrate Fireflies for common use cases, helping speed up setup.

-This native integration allows meeting data from Fireflies.ai to flow seamlessly into other apps via n8n’s automation platform, boosting productivity.[1][2][3]
+This native integration allows meeting data from Fireflies.ai to flow seamlessly into other apps via n8n’s automation platform, boosting productivity.

 [1](https://guide.fireflies.ai/articles/4758387081-learn-about-n8n-x-fireflies-integration)
 [2](https://github.com/firefliesai/n8n-nodes-fireflies)